-*Note: This feature is currently invite only.
-If you'd like to be invited for early access, signup here.
+*Note: This feature is currently being rolled out to select users.
+If you'd like to apply, signup here.

 Step 1: Download a streaming service

-Since you'll be recording what's happening in your Photoshop desktop app, you'll need a third-party tool to live stream.
+Since you'll be recording what's happening on your desktop, you'll need a third-party tool to live stream.
 There are many options, but in this walk-through we'll be using a program called Open Broadcaster System, commonly known as OBS.
 You can download it here.

 *Note: Depending on your computer settings, you may have to visit your System Preferences to allow the download to open.
 (System Preferences —> Security & Privacy —> General —> Open Anyway)

 Step 2: Optimize Stream Settings for Behance